 The film features of the voice talent of Riisa Naka as the titular girl Makoto Konno.
 She’s joined by Takuya Ishida and Mitsutaka Itakura with Ayami Kakiuchi playing Makoto’s aunt and the main character from the original novel.

-Haha It went on to win various accolades from the Sitges Film Festival and Tokyo Anime Awards among others – winning Best Animated Film and earning Hosoda a Director Award as well.
+It went on to win various accolades from the Sitges Film Festival and Tokyo Anime Awards among others – winning Best Animated Film and earning Hosoda a Director Award as well.

 Typically unlucky girl Makoto Konno learns that she has the ability to ‘time leap’ after nearly dying in an unfortunate accident.
 She begins to use her newly-found powers to her advantage – frivolously giving herself second chances to perfectly play out every mundane moment of her day.
 She uses it to retake tests, sing karaoke indefinitely, and save herself from awkward situations.
 She quickly learns, however, that there are consequences to her actions.

 The Girl Who Leapt Through Time presents an immediately enticing premise that lends itself to a multitude of possibilities.
 It does well in introducing us to the character of Makoto – an upbeat baseball-loving tomboy who hasn’t thought much about her future but cares so much for her two best friends, Chiaki and Kousuke.
-Seeing Makoto play with her new powers like a real teenager would lends to the kind of subtle realism that The Girl Who Leapt Through Time has.
+Seeing Makoto play with her new powers like a real teenager would lend to the kind of subtle realism that The Girl Who Leapt Through Time has.

 The film spends a good amount of time developing the character herself and building itself up to the eventual second act twist.
 While this was undeniably fun to watch, it still felt like it was all build-up (which it was).
 The film and Makoto didn’t have a clear direction for a good portion of the film.

 It’s only until later in the second act that the film really starts to pick up – Chiaki asks Makoto out.
-The consequences for Makoto’s ‘fixes’ begin to show themselves gradually – linking to the moral that Makoto (and, in extension, we) have to learn.
+The consequences for Makoto’s ‘fixes’ begin to show themselves gradually – linking to the moral that Makoto (and, by extension, we) have to learn.

 I found the twist to be a bit out of place.
 It left more questions that it cared to answer and it broke the established mechanics of the ‘time leap’ while introducing new ones that aren’t explained – such as how did Chiaki make time stop, why was the painting important, and why would he disappear if people from the past learned about the ‘time leap’.